Berlin Packaging: Acquisitions and growth

 In 2000, Berlin Packaging acquired Knap-Pac Containers, a wholesale provider of industrial and personal care packaging.

 In 2003, it purchased Freund Container, a packaging, closure and industrial-supplies distributor, maintaining it as an operating division.

 In 2010, the firm acquired two companies: All-Pak Inc. of Bridgeville, Pennsylvania, a supplier of rigid packaging products and services, and Continental Packaging Solutions, a multinational supplier of glass and plastic containers and closures headquartered in Chicago.
 Both companies were merged into Berlin Packaging's larger packaging business.

 In 2012, Berlin Packaging acquired two more companies: Lerman Container, a Connecticut-based packaging supplier, and United States Container Corporation, a California-based packaging distributor focused on industrial applications.
 Again, both companies were merged into Berlin Packaging's overall enterprise.

 In 2015, the company made another two acquisitions: Vivid Packaging, a Cleveland-based packaging supplier, and Diablo Valley Packaging, a $125 million supplier with an emphasis on glass packaging.

 In 2016, Berlin Packaging acquired Bruni Glass, a manufacturer of premium and specialty glass packaging for the spirits, wine, food, and gourmet markets.
 At the time, Bruni had sales of $150 million across 7,000 customers and 100 countries.
-This acquisition significantly expanded Berlin Packaging's presence in Europe as well as added locations in Canada, the United States and China.
+This acquisition expanded Berlin Packaging's presence in Europe as well as added locations in Canada, the United States and China.

-In 2018, Berlin Packaging extended its European presence with the acquisition of England-based H. Erben Ltd., a supplier of closures, packaging, and packaging equipment to the food and drink sectors.
+In 2018, Berlin Packaging extended its European presence with the acquisition of England-based H. Erben Ltd, a supplier of closures, packaging, and packaging equipment to the food and drink sectors.
 H. Erben Ltd. also brought locations in South Africa and California.
 The company was re-branded as Bruni Erben, a Berlin Packaging Company.

 In April 2019, Berlin Packaging continued to extend its European presence with the acquisition of Verrerie Calvet, a packaging supplier strategically located in Aimargues, France, the heart of Southern France’s food region.
 Verrerie Calvet brought experience in packaging for wine, spirits, olive oil, and gourmet seasonings, marinades and sauces.

 In September 2019, Berlin Packaging acquired Vincap B.V. and Adolfse Packaging B.V. (jointly, Vincap & Adolfse), an important packaging supplier strategically located in Utrecht, Netherlands.
 In September 2019, Berlin Packaging also announced the acquisition of Vetroservice Srl, a packaging supplier strategically located in the heart of central Italy's food and olive oil region.
 In October 2019, Berlin Packaging announced the acquisition of Vidrimon, a premier supplier of olive oil bottles and innovative glass packaging for Southern Europe.
 In October 2019, Berlin Packaging also acquired Netherlands based Novio Packaging Group B.V.
 This strategic transaction significantly strengthened Berlin Packaging’s European plastic offering, enhanced its expertise in personal care, pharmaceutical, food, and sports nutrition verticals, and expanded its northern European footprint.